neerajasridhar1992/helloworldflask/README.md

 ![Uploading Screenshot 2024-08-10 at 1.15.43 AM.png…]()

 #### **2. Infrastructure Metrics:**
+These metrics can further be utilized to automatically scale the deployment when under heavy load.
 ##### CPU Usage:
 Metric: container/cpu/usage_time
 Reason: High CPU usage can indicate that the application is under heavy load.
 By monitoring this metric, you can ensure that your application has enough CPU resources to handle requests efficiently.